sst/guide/_chapters/create-a-dynamodb-table.md

 We are going to use the composite primary key which gives us additional flexibility when querying the data.
 For example, if you provide only the value for `userId`, DynamoDB would retrieve all of the notes by that user.
 Or you could provide a value for `userId` and a value for `noteId`, to retrieve a particular note.

-To get a further understanding on how indexes work in DynamoDB, you can read more here [DynamoDB Core Components][dynamodb-components].
+To further your understanding of how indexes work in DynamoDB, you can read more here: [DynamoDB Core Components][dynamodb-components]

 If you see the following message, deselect **Use default settings**.